BradleyRodriq/BradleyRodriq/README.md

 ## 🌱 What I'm Learning
 - **React Native**: I'm currently learning React Native to build mobile applications.
 - **Docker**: I'm learning Docker to containerize my applications and make them more portable.
-- **FireBase**: I'm learning FireBase to integrate it with my React Native projects.
+- **Firebase**: I'm learning Firebase to integrate it with my React Native projects.

 ## 💬 Ask Me About
 - Full-Stack Development